drewm27/speakerrankings/portable-power-stations.md

 ### Power Stations for speakers that need AC or USB

-If you need to power speakers make sure the Power Station you are choosing can handle the wattage of your speaker plus 25%.
+If you need to power speakers over AC, make sure the Power Station you are choosing can handle the wattage of your speaker plus 25%.
 For very big speakers that will be around 1500w.
 Not doing so will cause your power station to shut down entirely or sag causing audible clipping.

 Computing runtime for a power station will be a little difficult for speakers as you are looking for average power and speaker power is exponential.
 Assume that low volume is 1/40th of rated power, medium volume is 1/10th of rated power and full volume is 1/4 of rated power.
 So for something like a Ecoflow Delta mini with a 882Wh battery running a 240w Partybox 310 that would be 147 hours (882 / 240 * 40) at low volume, 36 hours (882 / 240 * 10) at medium volume and 14 hours (882 / 240 * 4) at full volume.
 These are just estimates and also depend on how much bass boost you are using.